openturns/openturns/python/doc/theory/reliability_sensitivity/low_discrepancy_sequence.rst

 where :math:`C` is a certain constant, depending on the sequence.
 These sequences are believed to have the best possible order of convergence.
-See also: van der Corput sequence, Halton sequences, Sobol sequences.
+See also: Van der Corput sequence, Halton sequences, Sobol sequences.
 In the case of the Haselgrove sequence, we have:

   .. math::